General information about the Court

 - Goal #2: Continue flexible policy of conducting conferences, hearings, and trying cases when and where the parties wish.

 Objective: The Court will continue to be flexible when scheduling trials.
-The Workers’ Compensation Court has statewide jurisdiction and holds regular trial terms in five Montana cities: Billings, Great Falls, Helena, Kalispell, and Missoula.
+The Workers’ Compensation Court has statewide jurisdiction and holds regular trial terms in six Montana cities: Billings, Butte, Great Falls, Helena, Kalispell, and Missoula.
 Week-long trial terms are held in each city four times a year.
-In the past, the Court has also held trials in Butte, Red Lodge, Big Fork, Miles City, Malta, Columbus, Bozeman, Sidney, Plains, and Hardin.
+In the past, the Court has also held trials in Red Lodge, Big Fork, Miles City, Malta, Columbus, Bozeman, Sidney, Plains, and Hardin.
 The Court allows flexibility in the method of holding conferences, hearings, and trials and will conduct them via video conference upon agreement of all parties.

 - Goal #3: Maintain the average time between submission and decision to within 90 days.